API Documentation

 Set values to Nan based on operator function and threshold value.
 The argument ufunc is a tuple containing an operator function (i.e. ‘>’, ‘<’, ‘>=’, ‘<=’).
 These are passed using their named equivalents, e.g. in numpy: np.greater, np.less, np.greater_equal, np.less_equal.
 This function essentially does the following: ufunc(series, threshold).

-• series (pd.Series) – timeseries in which suspect values are identified
+• series (pd.Series) – time series in which suspect values are identified

 • ufunc (tuple) – tuple containing ufunc (i.e. (numpy.greater_equal,) ).
 The function must be callable according to ufunc(series, threshold).
 The function is passed as a tuple to bypass RuleSet logic.

-• threshold (float or pd.Series) – value or timeseries to compare series with
+• threshold (float or pd.Series) – value or time series to compare series with

 • offset (float, optional) – value that is added to the threshold, e.g. if some extra tolerance is allowable.
 Default value is 0.0.

-corrections – a series with same index as the input timeseries containing corrections.
+corrections – a series with same index as the input time series containing corrections.
 Suspect values are set to np.nan.

-Return type
+Return type:

 pd.Series